 If you are coming from KL Airport, this affordable 4G SIM Card offers great value too.
 For just S$7+, you’ll get 15GB of data for 7 days and can make calls in Malaysia.

 Need tools, hardware, car accessories and household products?
 In Malaysia, you can find Mr DIY in major malls, which I guarantee will be a man’s haven!
 You can find cables, plugs, lamps and all sorts of stuff in the store selling at attractive prices.

-Ladies and kids will also have things to keep them entertained as the store carries stationery, toys, party stuff, household items and even fashion accessories.
-See, I bought this beanie from Mr DIY at less than S$5 (probably S$2 only).
+Ladies and kids will also have things to keep them occupied as the store carries stationery, toys, party stuff, household items and even fashion accessories.
+See, I bought this beanie from Mr DIY at less than S$5.